SouthEndMusic/SplineGrids.jl/docs/src/examples_linear_fitting.md

 spline_dimensions = SplineDimension.(n_control_points, degree, n_sample_points)
 spline_grid = SplineGrid(spline_dimensions, dim_out)
-spline_grid.control_points .= 0
 spline_grid
 ```

 ## Fitting

-We fit the spline surface to the image by interpreting the spline grid evaluation as a linear mapping.
+We fit the spline surface to the image in a least squares sense, by interpreting the spline grid evaluation as a linear mapping.

 ```@example tutorial
 using LinearMaps